hiebj/stately/stately-react/README.md

 # stately-react

-This module contains components that make state management and integration in React easier, thereby making your life easier.
+This module contains components for simplifying the integration of state into React apps.

 - [`Subscribable`](#subscribable-like-react-redux-but-better): Components that subscribe to things
 - [`Async` Components](#async-components): Components that perform asynchronous operations and tell you how it's going (active, completed, error)